Reviews

 Is my backyard big enough?

 Pools of Fun offers pool in many shapes and sizes to fit nearly any backyard.
 Vinyl lined pools are completely customizable (size and shape) while fiberglass pool designs/sizes are predetermined by the manufacturer.
 If you live in a subdivision, it is most helpful to have a copy of your plot plan to determine if you have room for a pool.
 We need to consider any city setback requirements along with any drainage or utility easements.
-Other site-specific issues that will determine if your backyard will accommodate a pool are septic systems (fingers and tanks), geo-thermal systems, location of public and private utilizes, and more.
+Other site-specific issues that will determine if your backyard can accommodate a pool include septic systems (fingers and tanks), geothermal systems, the location of public and private utilities, and more.
 One of our design team consultants can help you determine if a pool is right for your backyard.

 How long does it take to build a pool?